 Learning?
 Learning is forever.

-Education & School, Health, Wellbeing & Nutrition, Humanity, Belonging, Inclusion & Equity, Movement, Mindfulness, Yoga & Mental Health, Teaching, Learning & School
+Education & School, Health, Wellbeing & Nutrition, Humanity, Belonging, Inclusion & Equity, Movement, Mindfulness, Yoga & Mental Health, Teaching, Learning & Unlearning

 Fractions as division, Multiplying fractions and whole numbers

 Author's Purpose, Comprehension and Collaboration, Critical Thinking, Evidence Collection, Inferencing

-Addressing Challenges & Community Engagement, Analyzing Situations, Appreciating Diverse Perspectives & Ways Of Life, Empathy & Understanding, Perspective Taking & Global Awareness, Reflecting, Respect for Others & Character Development, Self-Awareness, Social Awareness, Social Engagement
+Addressing Challenges & Community Engagement, Analyzing Situations, Appreciating Diverse Perspectives & Ways Of Life, Empathy & Understanding, Perspective Taking & Global Awareness, Reflecting Mindfully, Respect for Others & Character Development, Self-Awareness, Social Awareness, Social Engagement

 Math Grade Level